ajahne/blog/_posts/2018-07-21-accelerate-notes.md

 - To implement CD, we need a foundation of:
   - comprehensive configuration management(provision, build, and deploy purely based on what we have in version control),
   - CI (build in small branches, integrate to trunk/master frequently, each change triggers a build process),
-  - and continuous testing (inter heal part, test from the beginning)
+  - and continuous testing (integral part, test from the beginning)
 - Need to implement a deployment pipeline
 - Teams that did well with CD, identified more strongly with the org they worked for
 - Goal: deploy to production on demand, anyone